slim-template/slim/README.md

 There are more options which are supported by the Temple filters but which are not exposed and are not officially supported.
 You have to take a look at the Slim and Temple code for that.

+### Option priority and inheritance

+For developers who know more about Slim and Temple architecture it is possible to override default options at different positions.
+Temple uses an inheritance mechanism to allow subclasses to override options of the superclass.
+The option priorities are as follows:

+1. Slim::Template options passed at engine instatination
+2. Slim::Template default_options
+3. Slim::Engine thread_options, default_options
+5. Parser/Filter/Generator thread_options, default_options (e.g Slim::Parser, Slim::Compiler)

+It is also possible to set options for superclasses like Temple::Engine.
+But this will affect all temple template engines then.

+    Slim::Engine > Temple::Engine
+    Slim::Compiler > Temple::Filter

 ## Plugins